allenheltondev/content-agent/README.md

     class EXTERNAL external
 ```

-**Key Components:**
-- **Frontend Layer**: React-based blog editor with Cognito authentication providing a clean writing interface
-- **API Gateway Layer**: REST API with Lambda functions handling all CRUD operations and review triggers
-- **AI Agent Layer**: Five specialized Nova-powered agents with persistent memory for personalized content analysis
-- **Event-Driven Workflow**: EventBridge and Step Functions orchestrating parallel agent execution
-- **Data Storage Layer**: DynamoDB for structured data and S3 for content storage with multi-tenant isolation
-- **External Integrations**: Web search for fact-checking and real-time notifications for user feedback

-**Notable Patterns:**
-- **Event-driven architecture**: API functions trigger async workflows without blocking user interactions
-- **Multi-agent specialization**: Each agent focuses on a specific aspect (AI detection, brand voice, facts, grammar, summary)
-- **Persistent memory**: Agents learn and improve their analysis based on user feedback over time
-- **Parallel processing**: All agents run simultaneously for faster analysis results

-**What's Not Shown Here:**
-This high-level view intentionally omits implementation details like specific Lambda functions, agent tools, memory strategies, and detailed data flows.
-For those details, see the focused diagrams below.

-### Data Storage Architecture

-**Focus:** DynamoDB, S3, and data access patterns with multi-tenant isolation
-**Use Case:** Understanding storage design, data models, and access patterns for developers working on data layer
-**Related Sections:**
-- See [API Layer & Authentication](#api-layer--authentication) for how data is accessed through APIs
-- See [AI Agents & Nova Models](#ai-agents--nova-models) for how agents store their analysis results
-- See [Event-Driven Workflow](#event-driven-workflow) for workflow data management
-- See [High-Level System Architecture](#high-level-system-architecture) for overall data flow context

-*Note: This diagram is planned for implementation in task 5 of the architecture breakdown spec.*

 ### Complete System Diagram (Reference)

 **Focus:** Complete system view with all components and connections
-**Use Case:** Reference diagram for developers who need to see the full system complexity and all interactions
-**Related Sections:** This diagram combines all the focused views above - use the individual diagrams for specific architectural concerns

-For developers who need to see all the detailed connections and components, here's the comprehensive architecture diagram:

 ```mermaid
 graph TB